open-education-hub/ccas/CCAS_pandoc_cleaned.md

 > abline(h=0, v=0)
 > ```
 >
-> figuretext: The general shape.
+> Figure: The general shape.
 Here we used the following equation
 > $y=x^4-x^3-7x^2+x+6$

 ## Solving the linear equation